agatakolohe/TapRoom-Redux/README.md

 ##### Open Locally

-- Click on the link to my repository: [My Repository](https://github.com/agatakolohe/TapRoom.git)
+- Click on the link to my repository: [My Repository](https://github.com/agatakolohe/TapRoom-Redux.git)
 - Click on the green "Code" button and copy the repository URL
-- Open your terminal and use the command `git clone https://github.com/agatakolohe/TapRoom.git` into the directory you would like to clone the repository
+- Open your terminal and use the command `git clone https://github.com/agatakolohe/TapRoom-Redux.git` into the directory you would like to clone the repository
 - Open in text editor to view code and make changes
   - Open terminal and navigate to tap-room directory
   - Use the command `npm install` to download and install all necessary packages for the project to function
+  - Use the commang `npm install redux@4.0.5 react-redux@7.1.3`

 <details>
 <summary>Getting Started with Create React App</summary>